Hi, I'm a senior lecturer in the Department of Mathematics and Statistics at the University of Vermont.

 home phone: 899-2211

-Office Hours: Mondays, Wednesdays from 3pm to 4 pm;
+Office Hours: Mondays, Mondays, Wednesdays from 1 pm to 2 pm and by appointment.

 After being born and raised in the New Haven, (Connecticut) area, I